VowSoftware/notes-webdev/README.md

 Many form controls can override attributes set on the parent `<form>` element.
 These attributes start with the prefix `form`, such as `formaction`, `formmethod`, etc.

 When a form is submitted, all controls that have a `name` and `value` are sent.
-There are some controls that will consider inner text content as their value, if the `value` attribute is not set on the tag.
+There are some controls that will consider inner text content as their value, if the `value` attribute is omitted.

 Radio buttons within a group should have the same name.
 There is a "only-one-can-be-selected" rule to form controls with the same name, which creates the effect of only being able to select one radio button.
 The `checked` attribute will select a button by default.
 The `required` attribute can be added to any radio button in a group to force the user to make a selection before submitting.
 It is best practice to always inform the user when input or a selection is required, regardless of the control `type`.